BCM and Crisis Management

 Basic Approach to BCM and Crisis Management

-The DIC Group accounts for all risks with the potential to interrupt business continuity through BCM, including those related to natural disasters such as major earthquakes, typhoons and floods; influenza and other pandemics; and explosions, fires, leaks and other facility accidents.
+The DIC Group accounts for all risks with the potential to interrupt business continuity through BCM, including those related to natural disasters such as major earthquakes, typhoons and floods; infectious diseases and pandemics; and facility accidents such as explosions, fires and leaks.
 The Group comprehensively estimates the probability of each risk and its impact on management, prioritizing response measures for more significant risks.
-The Group has also established a task force framework encompassing a headquarters task force, business task force and on-site task forces, as well as prepared risk-specific manuals for use Groupwide, and continues to promote efforts that include producing and revising business continuity plans (BCPs) for key products, formulating BCM and crisis management countermeasures, and updating information.
+The Group has also established a task force framework encompassing a headquarters task force, business task forces and on-site task forces, as well as prepared risk-specific manuals for use Groupwide, and continues to promote efforts that include producing and revising business continuity plans (BCPs) for key products, formulating BCM and crisis management countermeasures, and updating information.

 Framework for Promoting BCP

-Responding effectively to accidents and disasters depends on employees having a correct understanding of BCM and of how to properly execute DIC’s BCPs.
+Responding effectively to accidents and disasters depends on employees having a correct understanding of BCM and of how to properly execute the DIC Group’s BCPs.
 This in turn requires education and training.
-In an average year, training includes conducting workshops and map-based simulation exercises—originally developed for senior management—for headquarters task force members under the supervision and guidance of experts, as well as BCP-focused joint production division–site exercises.
+In an average year, training includes conducting workshops and map-based simulation exercises—originally developed for senior management—for headquarters task force members under the supervision and guidance of experts, as well as BCP-focused joint production division–production facility exercises.

-Improving the Effectiveness of BCPs and Preventing Them from Becoming Mere Formalities
+Improving the Effectiveness of BCPs and Preventing Them from Becoming Empty Formalities

-The DIC Group works to refine the format of its BCPs to prevent them from becoming mere formalities.
-In fiscal year 2021, the Group adjusted its BCP format, taking into account the future evolution of Group companies, to comply with the requirements of ISO 22301, the International Organization for Standardization’s standard for business continuity management systems.
-With the aim of bringing its BCPs closer in line with the ISO standard, the Group incorporated measures to counter issues that obstruct business continuity.
+The DIC Group works to refine its BCP templates to prevent these plans from becoming mere formalities.
+In fiscal year 2022, as in the previous period, the Group adjusted its BCP templates in anticipation of the future evolution of Group companies, to comply with the requirements of ISO 22301, the ISO’s standard for business continuity management systems.
+To bring its BCPs closer in line with the ISO standard, the Group incorporated measures to prevent production bottlenecks that obstruct business continuity.

 Conducting Emergency Response Exercises and Drills

 In addition to annual headquarters task force–led training, the DIC Group has developed and works to maintain a system designed to ensure its ability to minimize damage in the event of a disaster, as well as to facilitate the swift restoration of operations.
-This system includes a wide range of exercises and drills, including employee safety confirmation report drills, site-to-site emergency radio warning drills and site-specific comprehensive disaster drills.
-The aforementioned headquarters task force–led training used a scenario involving a disaster occurring at a time when many officers and employees were making use of telework arrangements, with all corporate headquarters–based executive officers participating online, to ensure the headquarters task force’s ability to function even in a situation where telework is the norm.
-The Group is also currently developing a program to train site employees in the use of the newly deployed DIC BC Portal to facilitate its incorporation into drills conducted at sites.
+This system includes a wide range of exercises and drills, including employee safety confirmation drills, site-to-site emergency radio warning drills and sitespecific comprehensive disaster drills.
+With the rollout of the DIC BC Portal system, steps were taken to develop training environments for sites and to advance its use in the sharing of information among sites on emergency response exercises and drills conducted.

 Crisis Management